amanahuja62/AHB3Lite/README.md

-This is currently ongoing project.
-The code for AHB Master has been successfully created.
+This project contains rtl code for AHB3 Lite Master